kenkozma17/fullstack-assessment/README.md

 7. In the .env file, add your database configuration.

-8. Run database migrations for the contact form database.
+8. Run database migrations for the database you made.
 ```
 php artisan migrate
 ```